RAPKAT Education founder portrait

 About the Founder

-The founder perspective behind RAPKAT Education — formed through lived experience, tested across systems, and built to protect coherence between schools, families, and daily life.
+The founder perspective was formed through lived experience, tested across systems, and built to protect coherence between schools, families, and daily life.
+A major part of that story is academics and athletics: two places where young people invest deeply, and where fragmentation hurts first.

 The story behind RAPKAT Education.